NoraCodes/nora.codes/content/tutorial/speedy_desktop_apps_with_gtk_and_rust.md

 sudo make uninstall
 ```

+> NOTE: This Makefile is incomplete; please check out the one used by the actual project
+as a better template [here](https://gitlab.gnome.org/NoraCodes/gdiceroller/blob/master/Makefile)
+and/or wait for the next post to explain all the aspects of that Makefile.

 # Conclusion and Recap

 gDiceRoller isn't a groundbreaking application, but I hope it demonstrates how easy it is